SepulchralVerdigris/paintspace/README.md

 Notice: PaintSpace was created with generative AI.

 ## To add your paints
-Create a CSV file with columns for:
+Create a CSV file in this format:

 | Paint Name | Brand | Hex Code | Owned | Type |
 | -- | -- | -- | -- | -- |